Nana (entertainer): 2014–present: Acting career and change of label

-In 2020 Nana was announced to star in a mystery thriller film, Confession, based on a Spanish film Contratiempo (The Invisible Guest), alongside So Ji-sub and Yunjin Kim.
+In 2020, Nana was announced to star in a mystery thriller film, Confession, based on a Spanish film Contratiempo (The Invisible Guest), alongside So Ji-sub and Yunjin Kim.

 In July 2020, Nana starred with Park Sung-hoon as the lead actress for KBS's drama Memorials.
 The drama gathered anticipation due to the series being based on the screenplay by Moon Hyun-kyung, the grand prize winner at the Broadcasting Content Promotion Foundation (BCPF)'s 10th Find the Desert's Shooting Star Screenplay Competition, held in 2018.
 Nana also made her return to music after 6 years through the drama with the release of her first soundtrack, "Our Memories in Summer" with co-star Park Sung-hoon.
 On September 7, it was confirmed that Nana would star in a new MBC drama Oh My Ladylord with Lee Min-ki set to premiere on March 24, 2021.

-After the completion of Oh My Ladylord, it was announced on May 28, 2021, that Nana was cast in Netflix's upcoming series Glitch as "Heo Bora" alongside actress Jeon Yeo-been.
+After the completion of Oh My Ladylord, it was announced in May 2021, that Nana was cast in Netflix's upcoming series Glitch as "Heo Bora" alongside actress Jeon Yeo-been.

 On December 8, 2021, Nana renewed her contract with Pledis Entertainment for the third time.
 In September 2024, Nana left Pledis Entertainment after 15 years, and signed with new agency Sublime.

+Public image

+Nana's modeling work gained attention early in her career when she was selected as a main model for the Tokyo Girls Collection in 2011.
+A representative in Japan noted that the Tokyo Girls Collection usually only features professional models and that it is rare for a singer to appear as the main model.
+She has also served as a brand ambassador in fashion campaigns featuring distinctive concepts, such as “Deconstructivism and Goth Romantic.”

+Nana gained international attention through TC Candler's 100 Most Beautiful Faces list, placing second in 2013, first in 2014 and 2015, and remaining a recurring presence in later editions.
+In a 2015 pictorial for Cosmopolitan Korea, Nana appeared in the November issue discussing her figure and fitness routine.
+In 2024, Sports Chosun described her as a figure whose beauty continues to attract attention, referencing her past rankings on the list.